 Our bodies aren’t meant to be stationary throughout the day, which is why your technology setup at home is important to consider.

 One of Megan’s first suggestions is switching from a laptop or tablet to a desktop monitor.
-Although portable devices are lighter and more convenient, they can take a hefty toll on your body due the way they’re designed.
+Although portable devices are lighter and more convenient, they can take a hefty toll on your body due to the way they’re designed.

 The angle of a laptop screen, for example, can cause you to hunch over and develop poor posture because the screen is not at eye level.
 In comparison, a desktop allows you to look directly at the screen, which promotes a straighter spine and prevents twisting and turning of the neck.
+If you experience pain from poor posture, physiotherapy treatment can help you.

 If switching to a desktop isn’t an option for you, aim to have your laptop an arm’s length away from your eyes.
 Try to have the top of the screen slightly below eye level, and at an angle that reduces glare.
 There are also a variety of laptop stands you can purchase so your device promotes better alignment and has a lower risk of creating strain in the body.